brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 # Connectors

-Part of what is found on the two inches that were added to the bottom of the Model B typewriter is a set of giant 40-pin connectors.
+Part of what is found on the two inches that were added to the bottom of the Model B typewriter is a set of giant 40-pin Elco connectors.
 I think there are four: two for output and two for input.

 There is nothing compact/efficient